Trump selects second-in-command for State

-WASHINGTON (AP) — President Donald Trump has nominated Stephen Biegun (BEE-gan), the U.S. special envoy for North Korea, to serve as the State Department’s second-in-command.
+WASHINGTON (AP) — President Donald Trump on Thursday nominated Stephen Biegun, the U.S. special envoy for North Korea, to serve as the State Department’s second-in-command.

 Biegun would replace John Sullivan, who was nominated to serve as the next U.S. ambassador to Russia.
 Both positions require Senate confirmation.